brycewray/hugo-site/content/posts/2019/09/why-left-hugo-eleventy.md

 It wasn't so much that I felt Gatsby and its adherents had beaten me.
 It was more that I felt I'd been laid low by the newer generation of mostly JavaScript-based SSGs in general.

-[You may recall](/posts/2019/07/why-staying-with-hugo/) that at least part of my interest in Gatsby in particular, and the new-gen SSGs in general, was because I wanted to amplify my coding chops---especially  since working with this strain of SSGs was more likely to yield real-world experience I could use either on the current job or the next one.
+[You may recall](/posts/2019/07/why-staying-with-hugo/) that at least part of my interest in Gatsby in particular, and the new-gen SSGs in general, was because I wanted to amplify my coding chops --- especially  since working with this strain of SSGs was more likely to yield real-world experience I could use either on the current job or the next one.

 Coding chops?
 Hah.
 Instead, it felt as if I were limping away while barely retaining my mouth's choppers.